A study which was recently published in Frontiers in Psychology suggests that a novel cognitive technique can help reduce anxiety and procrastination.

-- People often procrastinate because they’re anxious about a task that they have to complete, and in many cases, this anxiety can occur as a result of issues with people’s self efficacy, which is their appraisal of their ability to complete a specific task.
+- People often procrastinate when they’re anxious about tasks that they have to complete, and this anxiety can occur due to issues with self efficacy, which is people’s appraisal of their ability to complete tasks.

 - A technique called inquiry-based stress reduction (IBSR) has been shown to increase students’ self-efficacy, and decrease their test anxiety as well as their tendency to engage in academic procrastination.